Make the most of Sydney’s coastal culture and dip into these local secrets.

 McIvers has been a spot for women and children only since the 1920s.
 Its rock-platform location is hidden both by the curve of the coastline and by its distance from the road via a set of steps.
 Female visitors can sunbake in privacy on the surrounding rocks and enjoy the sensational ocean views across to Coogee Beach.

 These magnificent, delicately shaped rockpools full of clear ocean water are set in a rock shelf near Burning Palms Beach in Sydney’s beautiful and vast Royal National Park, about an hour's drive south of the city.
 Now an Instagram phenomenon for their exquisite natural shape (look for the hashtag #figure8pools), the pools can be the ultimate swimming hole when the tide is low and the sea calm (during high tide, the entire rock shelf is underwater, and unsafe).
-It will take you about an hour to walk along bush tracks to get here, but people come from all over the world to see this natural wonder.
+It will take you about three to four hours to walk along bush tracks to get here, but people come from all over the world to see this natural wonder.
 You'll find directions and safety advice on the Royal National Park website.
+If you're not sure how to navigate tides, play it safe and take a guided tour with Barefoot Downunder.

 More articles like this